Blocked sign in notification

 If none of these situations apply, then the activity might be suspicious.
 Click No - Secure your account and follow the steps to reset your password.

 To be extra careful, we’ll show a red alert icon by the device we detected this unusual activity on for the next two weeks.
-This way, if someone breaks in to your account and dismisses the notification before you see it, you can still find out about it by visiting your Devices & activity page.
+This way, if someone breaks in to your account and dismisses the notification before you see it, you can still find out about it by visiting your Recently used devices page.